OSInside/eos/README.md

 ./run
 ```

-## Run EOS on RaspberryPI <a name="rpi"/>
+### EOS on RaspberryPI <a name="rpi"/>

-To run EOS on a RaspberryPI you need either an SD card or a USB storage disk.
+To run EOS on a RaspberryPI an SD card or USB storage disk is required.
-Connect the SD card or the USB stick to your workstation.
-The following procedure
+Connect the SD card or the USB stick to a workstation.
-assumes your SD card or stick device appears as ```/dev/sdx```.
+The following procedure assumes the SD card or stick device appears
+as ```/dev/sdx```.

-**_NOTE:_** If you dump data to the wrong device serious issues to your
+**_NOTE:_** Dumping data to the wrong device can seriously harm
-workstation data can be the result.
+the workstation and the data stored on it.
 You have been warned !

 ```bash
 wget https://download.opensuse.org/repositories/home:/marcus.schaefer:/EOS/images_ALP/EOS.aarch64-RPI.raw.xz